uwcart/mapstudy/README.md

 		"source": *layer data URL* *"postgis:"+table name*

 A URL string pointing to a TopoJSON or GeoJSON file containing the data to be mapped, or the string "postgis:" followed by the name of a PostGIS table from which to retrieve the data (with no space after the colon).
-In the latter case, PostgreSQL database connection parameters must be added to the *database.php* config file.
+In the latter case, PostgreSQL database connection parameters must be added to the *params.php* config file.

 The data should include feature geometries with *unprojected* WGS-84 coordinates.
 Feature geometries must be polygons unless creating a proportional symbol or isarithmic layer, and must be points if creating an isarithmic layer.
 The data must include at least one numerical attribute in each feature's `properties` object.
 Including feature names and IDs in the `properties` is encouraged, as these will generally be useful to show in pop-ups if the `retrieve` interaction is included.